Monem Munna: International career

 Munna played for Bangladesh national football team from 1986 until 1997.
 He served as the captain of the national team three times.
 In 1995, under his leadership, Bangladesh won the 4-nation Tiger Trophy in Myanmar, the first-ever international trophy won by the country.
 Bangladesh also became runners-up in 1995 SAFF games, under his captaincy.

 Personal life and health

 Munna was married to Yasmin Monem Surovi.
 Together they had one daughter, Eusra Monem Dania and one son, Azman Salid.

 Munna left his football career in 1997 due to kidney complications.
 He died on 12 February 2005.
 He had had a kidney transplant in March 2000 after both his kidneys were damaged.

+Legacy

 On 9 June 2008 the Dhanmondi Road No 8 was officially renamed as the "Monem Munna Bridge" as a remembrance of Monem Munna illustrious career on his 42 birthday.